In a recent Yellow Pages newsletter poll, 71% of respondents said they actively feature keywords on their website.

 Remember, keywords are just one part of the SEO puzzle.
 If you use the tactics outlined in this article you’ll be well on your way to growing your organic traffic as you rise up the search rankings.

 However, you’ll also need to focus on the other important factors of SEO: generating powerful backlinks, improving your site speed, fixing any technical errors, and generating high-quality, conversion-oriented copy.
-There’s a lot to manage, which is why so many small businesses rely on Yellow for their SEO needs.
+There’s a lot to manage, which is why so many small businesses rely on Yellow Pages for their SEO needs.
 With our services, we create a robust SEO strategy based on your goals, so you can focus on running your business.